John Muir Trail, 2018, third week, MTR to Reds

 The sky was pretty dymanic, about the first clouds we had seen on the trip.
 We left Marie Lake the next day, enjoying the sunshine.

 From Marie Lake at 10,551’, we went down to Bear Creek at about 9000’.
 From there we ascended the horrific Bear Ridge, which tops out at about 9880’.
-There was water at several points, and this was the dry season.
+There was water at several points on the trail, and this was the dry season.
 We dropped down the north side of Bear Ridge, headed toward Quail Meadows at 7900’.
 This seemed like a 15 mile day, and from the top of Bear Ridge down to Quail Meadows I was pretty wiped out.
 A few miles from Quail Meadow I started hallucinating, and stopped to eat some food.
 I stumbled on, and was awfully glad to see Gary ahead.
 He had found a nice campsite close to the bridge at Quail Meadow.

 The next day we would go over Silver Pass at 10,895’, and drop down to Fish Creek at about 9160’.
 We got to camp and rinsed some clothes in the creek, and ate and rested.
 As usual, we hiked till Bob was exhausted, then an hour further.

+Above, Lake of the Lone Indian below Silver Pass.
 We camped near the Fish Lake bridge, and the next morning headed up toward Lake Virginia, at 10,040’, stopping there to have a snack. (below)

 We were headed past Purple Lake and Duck Lake, to Deer Creek at 9090’.
 Where we hoped to find water.
 Turned out that even in this dry part of the season Deer Creek had plenty of water, and we had a restful few hours of camping in the evening.
-The next day we headed 5.6 miles to Reds Meadow Resort, for a wonderful hamburger and a shake.
+The next day we headed 5.6 miles to Reds Meadow Resort, for a wonderful hamburger and a shake for lunch.